Totally Beara-ble

 Awake at 4.55am, not because of jetlag, but because it was broad daylight.
 I had forgotten all about this northern hemisphere phenomenon.
 So we got going early.
 First stop Trinity College (Dublin University), including the famous Book of Kells.
 The books were initially written by monks in Scotland about 800 AD, but were brought to Ireland to protect them from marauding Vikings.
 They’re famous not just for being very old, but for their colourful patterns, drawings and calligraphy.
 I’m no expert, but they didn’t impress.
 Sorry!
 But the long room housing library books used from the 1800’s was amazing.
 We walked canalside, very pretty, then hiked to the other side of town to check out the Guiness Disneyland Brewery.

-For €11 each, we were taken on a magical self-guided tour of the brewing process, across 6 storeys of displays, up escalators, under waterfalls, through barrel caves to finally reach the 7th level where you picked up your complimentary pint of brew enjoying the spectacular skyline view of Dublin from the very crowded bar.
-The bottom photo is from the outside of the building looking back up at the funky circular bar!
+For 11 Euro each, we were taken on a magical self-guided tour of the brewery and brewing process, across 6 storeys of displays, up escalators, under waterfalls, through barrel caves to finally reach the 7th level where you picked up your complimentary pint of foamy black brew and enjoyed the spectacular vista of the Dublin skyline from the circular rooftop bar.

-Weaving our way back home.
-We accidentally stumbled on the Palace Bar, THE place to go apparently, if you are a whiskey lover.
-Our bar companion was a yank from Las Vegas, once a fire fighter now turned whiskey guru.
-He gave us quite an education about the topic and assured us the display of whiskey at The Palace, featuring a bottle of the amber liquid from every ‘vintage’, was worth a cool €75000!
-Wow!
+Weaving our way back home, we ‘accidentally’ stumbled upon the Palace Bar, unbeknown to us as being THE place to go if you are a whiskey fan.
+Our companion barfly was a yank from Las Vegas, formerly a firefighter turned whiskey guru.
+He gave us quite an education on the subject and assured us that the display of whiskey bottles behind the bar, featuring a bottle of the amber liquid from every ‘vintage’ was worth cool 75000 Euros!

 So by the end of the day we’d clocked up over 26000 steps.
 A great start to the trip!